 Treatment of infertility depends on the cause and your age.
 It falls into two main categories: one helps fertility through medications or surgery, and the other uses assisted reproductive technologies.

 Fertility drugs (clomiphene, taken as a pill, and FSH and LH hormone injections) are the main treatment for women with ovulation disorders.
 Women with no clear cause of their infertility might also use these drugs.
+Pills like clomiphene or aromatase inhibitors (letrozole, used off-label) increases LH to induce ovulation.
+Injections of GnRH, LH, or FSH help mature eggs and induce ovulation.
 Sometimes doctors use drug treatment with intrauterine insemination (IUI), when sperm are released into the uterus through a catheter (a thin flexible tube) inserted through the vagina.
 IUI is done at the time of ovulation.

 Surgery may help women with fibroids, uterine polyps, scarring, or endometriosis.
 Surgery may also be an option for some women with blocked fallopian tubes, but it depends on your age and the type of blockage.
-You should be aware that surgery to unblock a fallopian tube may increase the risk of ectopic (tubal) pregnancy.
+Any surgery to unblock a fallopian tube may increase the risk of ectopic (tubal) pregnancy.

-Assisted reproductive technology uses techniques such as mixing sperm with an egg outside the body (in vitro fertilization or IVF) or injecting a single sperm into an egg, then transferring the resulting embryo back into the uterus.
+Assisted reproductive technology uses techniques such as mixing sperm with an egg outside the body (in vitro fertilization or IVF) or injecting a single sperm into an egg (intracyctoplasmic sperm injection [ICSI]), then transferring the resulting embryo back into the uterus.
 Some women with very few remaining eggs in their ovaries choose IVF using a donor egg.